 You’ll also want to wear water shoes or lightweight tennis shoes in the water since the river bottom is rocky.
 They’ll also be helpful if you plan to climb the rocks for cliff jumping.

 We love that there are several ledges of varying heights for jumping, so it is perfect for different ages.
-If you continue up the stream there is an area just for swimming and not jumping.

-But just so you know, the water is freezing cold even in the summer!
+If you continue up the stream, there is an area just for swimming and not jumping.
+Just so you know, the water is freezing cold even in the summer!

-3. Take in the view while swimming at Red Rock Crossing
+Swimming at Red Rock Crossing

 It is the perfect spot for families as there are several beaches with shallow swimming areas.
 The water also tends to be a little warmer than Slide Rock.